ItsDrike/itsdrike.com/content/posts/software-licenses.md

 ### The messy part

-However if you've licensed under copy-left, you will more work to do.
+However if your project has multiple contributors and it's licensed as copy-left, you will have more work to do.
 First of all, check if you have some copy-left licensed dependencies/parts included in your codebase, and if you do, ensure all of them will be compatible with this new license (most likely they won't be as just a slight change to a copy-left license usually means it's no longer compatible, but there may be some compatibility clauses in your license allowing this).
-Note that even if the license you're switching to is compatible with your main project's license, it doesn't necessarily means it's also compatible with the copy-left dependencies, since they could've only been compatible with your current (old) license because of some compatibility clauses, which however don't also extend to your new license, even though your current license has a compatibility clause with it.
+Note that even if the license you're switching to is compatible with your main project's license, it doesn't necessarily means it's also compatible with the copy-left dependencies, since they could've only been compatible with your current (old) license because of some compatibility clauses, which however don't also extend to that new license, even though your current license has a compatibility clause with it.
 This can sometimes get really complicated, however luckily most people usually stick to only a few common copy-left licenses and compatibility questions about them were already answered, just look them up.

-If some of your dependencies aren't compatible though, you'll need to remove them dependencies and use something else, or write it yourself.
-Otherwise, the next step will be to check if your main project's license is compatible with the new one, if it is, it is completely safe to change the license, just like it would be with a permissive licensed project.
+If some of your dependencies aren't compatible though, you'll need to remove them and use something else, or write it yourself.
+Otherwise, the next step will be to check if your main project's license is compatible with the new one, if it is, it's completely safe to change the license, just like it would be with a permissive licensed project.

-However, if the main license isn't compatible, which will basically always happen if you're going from copy-left to permissive, but often also if you're just going to different copy-left license without an explicit compatibility clause, you will face some issues.
-If you are the sole copyright owner and all of the dependencies/code parts are compatible, you can just switch as an owner of that code, but that's probably not the case since you'd have stopped reading as I've already said that.
-So the other option is that you have some other contributors, which hold the copyright to certain parts of your project.
+However, if the main license isn't compatible, which will basically always happen if you're going from copy-left to permissive, but also if you're just going to different copy-left license without an explicit compatibility clause, you will face some issues.

+If you are the sole copyright owner and all of the dependencies/code parts are compatible, you can just switch as an owner of that code, but that's often not the case.
+In which case, you will have some other contributors, which hold the copyright to certain parts of your project.
 Each line of code added by someone else will mean the copyright will belong to them (unless it's explicitly stated otherwise) and you can't simply change the license as these other copyright holders originally submitted their code under the terms of the main project's license, which didn't allow you to change it.

 Don't worry though, there is a way around that, but it's not particularly easy to achieve.
 Your next step now will be to find a legal way to still change the license, which is only achievable in 2 ways.
-First way is to just remove all of the code by any other contributors, which will most likely mean you'll need to rewrite a lot of the project yourself without using any of the code from those contributors, or you'll need to get their written consent that allows you to sublicense.
-This can be done by either them assigning you their copyright to that code, or by giving you a one-time consent to just relicense to certain license you asked for.
-This won't be easy as you'll need to find out some way to contact all of these contributors, and even if you can achieve that, getting their written consent to relicense won't be very easy.
+First way is to just remove all of the code by any other contributors, which will most likely mean you'll need to rewrite a lot of the project yourself without using any of the code from those contributors, the other way is to get their written consent that alters their copyright on that work and allows you to sublicense.
+This can be done by either them assigning their copyright to that code to you completely, or by them extending their copyright to also include a different license terms being the new license you want to sublicense under (or some other license which allows sublicensing like that).
+This won't be easy as you'll need to find out some way to contact all of these contributors, and even if you can achieve that, getting their written consent to relicense can be very difficult.

 This is why in most realistic scenarios, if you will be relicensing with a lot of contributors, you'll end up having to go with a mixture of those two options and rewrite the code of the people you weren't able to reach/didn't give you the